Avril-Cui/concept_backend/context/design/concepts/AdaptiveSchedule/testing.md/steps/file.7457973b.md

     }

     try {
-      const existingBlock = await this.adaptiveBlocks.findOne({
+      const existingBlock = await this.adaptiveBlocks.findOne({ owner, start, end });
-        owner,
-        start,
-        end,
-      });
       if (existingBlock) {
-        return {
-          error:
-            "An adaptive time block with this owner, start, and end already exists.", };
+        return { error: "An adaptive time block with this owner, start, and end already exists." };
       }

       const newBlockId = freshID();